misterhoots/fizzBuzz/readme.md

-# Misterhoots Skeleton project
+# Fizz Buzz project

+Trying to make a common programming question more fun
 ---

-### This is a blank canvas for new website development

 The tools used in this project are as follows